telicent-oss/smart-caches-core/docs/data-security/design.md

 An application **MUST** call `prepareAuthorizer()` for each new user request it processes and **MUST** `close()` the returned instance when it is done processing that request to free any temporary resources associated with the DataAccessAuthorizer.

+In addition to `canRead()` the `DataAccessAuthorizer` now exposes two dataset-level methods:

+- **`isSecureDataset(DatasetGraph)`** — Returns `true` if the given dataset graph is managed and secured by this plugin.
+Applications (in particular those built on Fuseki) use this to determine whether the plugin should be consulted for access decisions before serving queries against the dataset.
+The `FailSafeAuthorizer` always returns `true` here to ensure security is applied by default.

+- **`decideDataset(HttpAction, DatasetGraph)`** — Given the current HTTP action and an underlying dataset graph, returns an `Optional<DatasetGraph>` representing the view of the dataset the current user is permitted to see.
+A plugin may return the original dataset graph unchanged, a filtered/wrapped view of it, or `Optional.empty()` to deny access entirely.
+The `FailSafeAuthorizer` always returns `Optional.empty()` to deny all access in fail-safe mode.

 #### Decision vs Enforcement